Developers! To help you get started, we have prepared a set of helpful tutorials for the four platforms that SciChart

 The first tutorial covers referencing the SciChart Libraries.
 This is in the form of a DLL for WPF, AAR for Android, Dynamic Framework for iOS, or DLL for Xamarin.
 Where available, we show you how to reference the libraries from local disk (in the Trial download) or from a package manager.
-SciChart is published to several package managers including NuGet (WPF, Xamarin), Maven (Android) and Cocoapods (iOS).
+SciChart is published to several package managers including NuGet (WPF, Xamarin), Maven (Android) and Cocoapods (iOS and macOS).

 The second tutorial covers the basics of creating a SciChartSurface - the control which hosts a 2D or 3D* chart.
 Learn how to add a SciChartSurface chart to your application, and add an X and Y axis in order to show your first, empty chart * 3D Charts are now available on all platforms!
 Including WPF, iOS and Android Native as well as Xamarin.iOS and Xamarin.Android bindings